 Securely storing data

 If your organisation handles and stores payment card data, you will need to define the scope of your Cardholder Data Environment (CDE).
-According to PCI DSS, CDE includes all people, processes and technology involved in the processing, storing, and transmitting of payment card data.
+According to PCI DSS, CDE includes all people, processes and technology involved in the processing, storing and transmitting of payment card data.
 This means that your organisation must limit the payment environment from the rest of the business to contain the CDE scope.
 Otherwise, you risk applying all 300+ security controls to each computer and device within your company, which only increases your expenses and infrastructure burden.

 Annual PCI compliance validation

 Every organisation that deals with sensitive card data is required to complete a PCI validation form every year.
-There might be merchants who don't feel they're fully in line with PCI standards, or they may have concerns that their infrastructure could expose data not only to external fraudsters but also internally across their organisation.
+There might be merchants who don't feel they're fully in line with PCI standards or they may have concerns that their infrastructure could expose data not only to external fraudsters but also internally across their organisation.

-In such cases, you may consider hiring a qualified independent consultant who can provide objective consultation as to how you can achieve PCI compliance, along with Qualified Security Assessor (known as QSA) who can audit to test your internal security (more of this below).
+In such cases, you may consider hiring a qualified independent consultant who can provide objective consultation as to how you can achieve PCI compliance, along with a Qualified Security Assessor (known as QSA) who can audit to test your internal security (more of this below).

 The latest version 4.0 of the PCI DSS further revises data security standards for every organisation that deals with sensitive payment card information.
 Although the current version (3.2.1) remains valid until March 2024, organisations that are subject to the PCI DSS should prepare for the update as soon as possible (Find everything you need to know about the updated regulation here).